 “For that Captain, we need a compass.”

 “There are none left ice master.
 A thief has been aboard during our nap.
-Taken every compass and map, they have.
+Taken every compass and map they have.
 Reasons unknown and likely idiotic.”

 “Begging your pardon Captain, but they haven’t taken every compass.”
 Rob was about to ask what the man meant, but then he noticed the pattern etched into the ice master’s bone, right between his eye sockets: the template of a compass.
 “I’m nothing if not useful Captain.”

 “Praise the ice master!”
 Rob ordered.
 He clapped his gloved hands together, bonepicking making the sound louder than drums.
-The crew joined in.
-They were not lost after all.
+The crew joined in; they were not lost after all.
 The pilferers had not thought to check the inside of every living skull aboard the Greedy Old Mop.
 Shuckr kept a few compact tools inside his, tied to small hooks of metal fused to the bone.
 When Rob and the officers were there next to Kingvy the boy reached his fingers into Shuckr’s left socket and removed one of the tools: a machined needle.

 The rest of the crew was forced to hover around as a barrel and a bucket were brought out to assemble the compass.
 The bucket was lowered by rope into the sea to be filled.
 Once it was it was placed on top of the barrel.
 Into the bucket went the skull of the ice master.
 Inside his bone, alongside the tiny tools, was a thin-skinned bubble of glass that granted his head buoyancy.
 The position of the bubble naturally adjusted the skull in the water so only the template of the compass was dry.

 Kingvy brought out the tiniest of hammers, barely more than a bulb-headed pin, and drove the base of the compass needle into the bone at the center of the template.
 The result: a fully-functioning compass.
 Everyone who could fit around the barrel leaned in to observe.
-Silence was not required for it to function, but everyone allotted some anyway.
+Silence was not required for it to function, but they allotted some anyway.

 The needle immediately picked a direction and held it.
 Man’s skull was pulled by the force so much that it collided with the side of the bucket.
 Rob knew his navigation, so he began mentally calculating their distance from Cardinal Third, factoring in the weak consistent quiver of the needle.
 He was nearly finished when the needle changed its mind, choosing a completely different direction and pulling Manathan back across the bucket.
 His skull hit the other side with a tonk.